Introduction

 The etymology of Kurdish vocabulary have been heavily manipulated to make them appear “Iranian” or Persian, when they are certainly not “Iranian” or Persian.

 An example is the word “gund” in the Kurdish language, meaning village.
 This word is related to the word “gond” in the ancient Luwian language where it carries the same meaning.
 Furthermore, the Luwians referred to the Kurdish settlement area as “Gondwana”, meaning “land of the villages”.
-However, it has been falsely claimed that the word comes from Iranian languages, as “xund/ ghund” has been borrowed in Persian.
-Even if this word is used in Persian, there are also other words used in Persian that can mean “village”.
+However, it has been falsely claimed that the word comes from Iranian languages, as “xund/ ghund” is one of the words that could be used for “village” and has been borrowed in Persian.
 Meanwhile, the Luwian etymology has often been disregarded.
 This is the general theme that is seen in a countless number of other Kurdish words, in order to give Kurdish a false “Iranian” identity.
+Truly, the borrowing of a language feature would have no impact on the identity on the language that had been borrowed from.

 Other important features seen in the Kurdish language include grammatical gender, ergativity, pronouns and phonology.
 We see that Kurdish fits best in its own branch of Indo-European languages.
 Our research along with background knowledge shows us that Kurmancî, Soranî, Zazakî, Hewramî, Kełhuřî, Luřî are dialects of the Kurdish language.
 We find it fascinating to discover the similarities and differences between each of the dialects.